adamtaylor/adamtaylor.github.io/_drafts/2012-01-16-application-level-metrics.md

 ### Logster ###

-[Logster](https://github.com/etsy/logster) is another Etsy tool for tailing log files and sending interesting info to ganglia or graphite.
+[Logster](https://github.com/etsy/logster) is another Etsy tool, for tailing log files and sending interesting info to ganglia or graphite.
 The idea is to run it every x minutes under cron.